iqrfsdk/clibdpa-mcu/README.md

 ## Features

-- intended for communication with DCTR-72D and DCTR-52D modules
+- intended for communication with DCTR-7xD modules
 - intended for both DPA coordinator and node
-- supported DPA frameworks: 2.x
+- supported DPA frameworks: 3.x
 - supported communication interfaces: SPI, UART
 - supported programming languages: C for MCU
 - lightweight and easy to use